MMU-TWT-Class-Oct-2015/G14C_University_Subject_Selection_System/README.md

 - system will automatically process the subject selected, and update the selected subject into the database
 - simple and user friendly design

-##* larify potential user and specific requirement
+##* Clarify potential user and specific requirement
 - potential user : Student
 - specific requirement : A computer/laptop/smart devices with intranet access to the server

-##* valuate the required hardware, software platform
+##* Evaluate the required hardware, software platform
 - Hardware :
 	Server
 - a normal standard computer running on Xampp